Conscious Healing and Consulting®

 In this section, I describe the function of archetypal experiences of numinosity in motherhood.
 I focus on maternal behaviors and how these objective descriptions support the research aim to explore the fundamental essence of the numinous in the maternal attachment experience.
 They are written in a stimulus response language to demonstrate how an arousing numinous stimulus sensitizes an individual to the presence of an archetypal dynamic situated in the prenatal attachment relationship, and how that leads to changes in individual behavior.

-A “numinous encounter” is an involuntary or instinctual stimulus defined as an archetype that appears spontaneously in the peripheral or physical awareness of woman “X” from the collective unconscious, is associated with a pre-conception, conception, pregnancy, or motherhood event, and produces acute sensations, feelings, or behaviors that are experienced as negative or positive.
-This experience of archetypal numinosity in motherhood for the woman involves fear about entering the unknown.
-While this emergent process is a natural one and can be beneficial, it can also be destructive.
-The woman’s uncertainty about how her life will unfold leads to discomfort, fear, or trauma.
-This active, physiological state of ego-consciousness is a negative sensation or feeling response evoked by a negative numinous stimulus when associated with an unpleasant or aversive event defined as a “diagnosis or struggle with an illness.”
-The woman finds herself caught within an unanticipated maternal event which triggers a cascade of negative feelings and sensations observed both in reaction to conditioned and unconditioned stimuli.
+A "numinous encounter" refers to an involuntary or instinctive stimulus, seen as an archetype that emerges spontaneously in the peripheral or physical awareness of a woman, identified as "X," from the collective unconscious.
+It is linked with events such as pre-conception, conception, pregnancy, or motherhood and elicits acute sensations, feelings, or behaviors perceived as either negative or positive.
+For a woman, the experience of archetypal numinosity during motherhood is associated with the fear of venturing into the unknown.
+Although this emergent process is natural and can be advantageous, it also has the potential to be harmful.
+The uncertainty a woman feels about the future course of her life can lead to discomfort, fear, or trauma.
+This active physiological state of ego-consciousness is a negative sensation or emotional response triggered by a negative numinous stimulus, particularly when it is related to an unpleasant or adverse event, such as a diagnosis or battle with illness.
+The woman is thrust into an unexpected maternal event, sparking a series of negative emotions and sensations, which are noted in response to both conditioned and unconditioned stimuli.

-Two factors influencing the woman’s ability to retrieve an archetype suspended between the two stimuli mentioned above have to do with a selection of cues that guide memory retrieval.
-From this perspective, a numinous archetype is made accessible through a “body experience” or “synchronistic encounter.”
-Body experiences are defined as sensations or behavioral responses and synchronicity is a time-oriented concept.
-Both are evoked by an immobilized state of uncertainty or entering the unknown where the numinous archetype is made accessible in the woman’s peripheral and physical awareness by means of a lucid memory trace between ego-conscious and collective unconscious stimuli.
-Both stimuli are presented separately with an interval of time between them.
-The brain appears to form a mental representation of the ego conscious state after it has ended in order to retain the stimulus trace.
-Given the emergence of these two factors and the feeling of longing the woman experiences, she finds herself observing a memory trace between the two stimuli, marking the possibility of traveling between two imaginary shores.
+The woman finds herself observing a memory trace between the two stimuli, marking the possibility of traveling between two imaginary shores.
 It plunges the woman into a whirlpool of ego-unconsciousness; a portal to another reality existing beneath the surface of her awareness to greet the divine Other within known as the archetypal stimulus.
 This fall into ego-unconsciousness invites the woman to pause, reflect, and explore the archetypal stimulus operating within the depths of her psyche while in a state of altered perceptual sensitivity.
 This sensitivity correlates with an improvement in the woman’s detection of perceptual cues that guide memory retrieval.
 The mere exposure to cues makes it easier for the woman to distinguish the archetypal stimulus.
 Repeated engagement in reflective activities attunes the woman’s senses to the archetype’s specific features.

-This pool of ego-unconsciousness between the two imaginary shores can be seen as a vessel of birth through which the woman is touched inwardly by a source of life that replenishes her physically and psychologically.
-Some of the archetypes made accessible by this ego-unconscious state include guidance from or connection with a “father” or a “mother figure.”
-Alternatively, the encounter may reveal guidance from or connection with “Spirit,” “other women,” “ancestral wisdom,” or another “human spirit.”
-This experience provides “numinous meaning” that is a quality of worthwhile significance where the involuntary or instinctual pattern or presence of the numinous archetype can be brought into consciousness and assimilated into the whole peripheral and physical personality of the woman.
+This experience of “numinous meaning” that is a quality of worthwhile significance where the involuntary or instinctual pattern or presence of the numinous archetype can be brought into consciousness and assimilated into the whole peripheral and physical personality of the woman.
 When that happens, the separate parts or qualities of numinous experience in the woman’s psyche cohere together to facilitate contiguity, similarity, frequency, and association of unfamiliar material so that all memories align with the emergence of the archetypal stimulus rather than the plans the woman previously designed.

 State as well as environmental factors play a role in shaping the behaviors of woman “X.” Becoming immersed within the mystery of the ego unconscious vortex, the woman reflects on past experiences in meaningful and insightful ways, on the historical, geographical, familial, or archetypal factors surrounding her cultural influences, and on moments of inward listening or dreaming situated in lucid states of consciousness.
 These conditioned stimuli facilitate unlimited versions of subjective understanding that push the woman beyond the recognition of her beliefs and values.
 Woman “X” often fears disclosing her observations to others.
 She may attempt to deny or disown them privately.
 Later, she reflects on the numinous encounter as a profound moment of creation, liberation, and unification within the human experience.

 This turmoil becomes the catalyst for commencing the process of freedom out of the constraints of one life and the creation of another life.
 The woman’s defensive responses are dampened by this new psychological environment known as “developing maternal consciousness” where “numinous meaning” is created by a positive numinous stimulus.
 The maternal subjective understanding that accompanies an archetype brought into conscious awareness is assimilated into the whole peripheral and physical personality of the woman.
 This source of understanding in the life of woman “X” may evolve over a period of years.
 Her reflections may lead to instances of “faith or knowing” as she develops the capacity to perceive an archetypal principle situated at the core of the mysterious encounter.
 For example, “events happening for a reason” is one positive meaning response defined as a time-oriented experience of psychological acceptance having purpose in the future resulting from this conscious assimilation of numinous material.
 “Love” is another positive meaning response defined as a sensation or feeling of safety or security that accompanies a numinous encounter as fear becomes more inhibited in the woman.
 To review, the archetypal stimulus initially caused physiological arousal in the woman and a focus on the ego conscious state as she engaged in defensive responses to protect herself from a threatening stimulus.
-Anytime a threatening archetypal stimulus evokes a similar defensive response in the future, there is always the antidote that is the feeling of love in the woman’s repertoire of experiences that has become the conditioned response.
+Whenever a threatening archetypal stimulus triggers a similar defensive reaction in the future, the woman's repertoire of experiences always includes the antidote of love, which has become the conditioned response.

-However, the woman does not avoid or escape experiencing another uncomfortable event following the child’s birth.
-“Something missing after giving birth” is a neutral meaning response defined as a pre-birth attachment loss or ending where the woman longs for the energetic connection she once had with the fetus.
-Alternatively, “not ready or spiritual connection not suitable” is a neutral meaning response defined as waiting for the appearance of someone or something that is associated with a diagnosis or struggle with an illness and results in the disappearance of a familiar state, identity, or pattern that accompanies a numinous archetype.
-In these instances, the woman may reenter the grieving process after experiencing the loss of another fetus.
+Despite the birth of her child, the woman does not evade another distressing event.
+The term "something missing after giving birth" refers to a neutral response characterized by a sense of loss or longing for the pre-birth connection with the fetus.
+On the other hand, "not ready or spiritual connection not suitable" describes a neutral response of anticipation for a presence associated with a diagnosis or an illness, leading to the loss of a familiar state, identity, or pattern linked to a numinous archetype.
+In such cases, the woman might grieve again after losing another fetus, yet she does not revert to previous defensive reactions or behaviors.
+These observations indicate that the woman's defensive reactions to adverse maternal stimuli may be suppressed.
+Her defensive responses have become accustomed to the negative numinous stimulus.
 However, she does not engage in former defensive reactions or behaviors given the repeated event.
 Together, these findings suggest that the woman’s defensive reactions may be inhibited to previously aversive maternal stimuli.
 At this point, the woman’s defensive responses have habituated to the negative numinous stimulus.

-The above meaning responses are evoked by a positive numinous stimulus situated within a state of uncertainty or entering the unknown where negative numinous stimuli also linger.
-Therefore, it is suggested that the conscious assimilation of such numinous material in the life of woman “X” appears to be contingent on an adaptation process where freshly understood archetypal principles and meaning responses exist alongside familiar ideas, patterns, identities, or already held knowledge remaining of worth to the woman.
-Although, when faced with additional life stressors or losses, the accommodation of numinous material might serve to prevent the reappearance of negative ego conscious feelings and sensations in the woman so that new mental representations can be formed.
+The responses mentioned above are triggered by a positive numinous stimulus present in a state of uncertainty or when venturing into the unknown, where negative numinous stimuli may also be present.
+It is proposed that for woman "X," the conscious integration of such numinous content into her life seems to depend on an adaptation process.
+In this process, newly comprehended archetypal principles and meaningful responses coexist with familiar concepts, patterns, identities, or pre-existing knowledge that still holds value for her.
+However, when additional life stressors or losses occur, incorporating numinous content could help prevent the resurgence of negative ego-conscious feelings and sensations in the woman, allowing for the creation of new mental representations.

 Table-1-Conscious-and-Unconscious-States-of-the-Archetypal-Numinous.pdf